jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Is Played** - Whether the item has been watched/listened to
 - **Is Favorite** - Whether the item is marked as a favorite
 - **Play Count** - Number of times the item has been played
+> **Note:** These playback fields can optionally be set to a specific user.
+This allows you to create rules like "Is Played by user X" or "Is Favorite for user X AND for user Y".

 #### **Content Info**
 - **Parental Rating** - Age rating (G, PG, PG-13, R, etc.)